zqlnt/todolistprototype/docs/README.md

 ## Overview

 Sentinel is a modern, intelligent productivity application built with React, TypeScript, and Supabase.
-It combines traditional task management with AI-powered insights and multi-platform data synchronization.
+It combines traditional task management with smart insights and multi-platform data synchronization.

 ## Architecture